 gloves and goggles if you are hand-dosing the tank with H202.
 Rinse and dry the measuring

-► How to measure the specific gravity of the solution?
+► How to load a float tank with salt, and how to measure the specific gravity of the solution?

 A glass hydrometer is a bobbing glass cylinder that is calibrated to read specific gravity or

 density on an analog scale.
 Our digital hydrometer is quicker and easier and can be more

 precise and versatile.
 When the specific gravity is too high, you add water.
 Too low - you add